Factor Graphs

 Predictions

 Similarly to Bayesian networks, factor graphs can make predictions for missing values in data sets.
 In fact, Bayesian networks and Markov networks both frequently construct factor graphs in the backend to do the actual inference.
-These approaches use the sum-product algorithm, also called loopy belief propogation.
+These approaches use the sum-product algorithm, also called loopy belief propagation.
 The algorithm works essentially as follows:

 • Initialize messages TO each factor FROM each marginal that is a copy of the marginal distribution